V-Mayya/Resale-Revolution/README.md

 ```
 git clone https://github.com/V-Mayya/Resale-Revolution
 ```
-Once you are in the repository folder ("Resale-Revolution", using cd):
+Once you are in the repository folder ("Resale-Revolution", using cd), run the following command:
 ```
 streamlit run empower_hacks_code.py
 ```